What is The Pediatric Clip sensor?

 Accurate measurement of arterial oxygen saturation provides a chance to monitor and diagnose conditions such as acute lung injury, acute respiratory distress syndrome, or sleep-related breathing disorders.

 Oxygen saturation varies from 0-100% and in healthy adults can range from 94-100%.
-Numbers below this may indicate Hypoxia which is an absence of enough oxygen in the tissues to sustain bodily functions (arterial oxygen saturation value below 90% causes hypoxia).
+When numbers below this may indicate Hypoxia which is an absence of enough oxygen in the tissues to sustain bodily functions (arterial oxygen saturation value below 90% causes hypoxia).

 Screening of Covid-19 infections using SpO2 readings

 Alternatively, SpO2 readings are an effective tool in screening out covid-19 cases.
-If the readings drop below the threshold of 90-92%, timely medical evaluation is warranted.
+Timely medical evaluation warranted when the readings drop below the threshold of 90-92%.

 Pediatric Clip Salient Features